sebastianbrzustowicz/E-commerce-API/README.md

 ### Server

-Main Dockerfile will provide containerisation and initialisation of the Java application database.
+This Dockerfile will provide containerisation and initialisation of the Java application.
 There is a set of commands to get to the same point when starting the application.
 Firstly make sure you are in project directory.
 Now u can execute building process: